hashim2706/Module-2/2A ITERATIVE STATEMENTS- PRINTING N NATURAL NUMBERS.md

 # Exp.
 No: 2a
-## ITERATIVE STATEMENTS – PRINTING N NATURAL NUMBERS
+## ITERATIVE STATEMENTS – PRINTING NUMBERS FROM M TO N.

 ###  Aim
 Python Program to print numbers  range from M to N (including M and N values).